Boyz II Men: 2010–2012: Love Cruise and Twenty

 Boyz II Men headlined a "Love Cruise" in honor of their 20th anniversary and in observance of Valentine's Day.
 The cruise took place February 11–14, 2011, and traveled from Miami, Florida, to Nassau, Bahamas.
 Cruise passengers received a Boyz II Men welcome cocktail party, a concert performance by Boyz II Men, an additional fan appreciation concert by Boyz II Men, a photo session with Boyz II Men (in small groups), a formal prom night, a poker tournament, a deck party with Boyz II Men and a guest DJ, a singles mixer, a gift bag, and onboard drawings for other Boyz II Men events.
 Couples were able to renew their wedding vows in a special ceremony with Boyz II Men.

 Twenty, named in recognition of Boyz II Men's twenty years in the music business, is a double CD album with thirteen original songs and eight rerecorded Boyz II Men classics.
 It was released on October 25, 2011.
 Twenty is the group's fourth release through MSM Music Group.
 It was released in Japan 13 days before its official US release date with the help of Avex Group, the biggest Japanese independent record label.

 Originally, Boyz II Men announced a reunion with original member Michael McCary for the Twenty album.
 On September 6, 2009, at a concert in Virginia Beach, Virginia, Stockman announced that their upcoming 20th anniversary album would "include all 4 members", sparking a tremendous applause.

-But soon after that announcement, McCary declined and did not join the project.
+But soon after that announcement, McCary reportedly declined, and in the end, he did not join the project.
+The album was released on October 25, 2011.

-As a trio, Boyz II Men performed as special guests on VH1's highly rated VH1 Divas Celebrate Soul concert.
+Later in 2011, Boyz II Men performed as special guests on VH1's highly rated VH1 Divas Celebrate Soul concert.

-Boyz II Men contributed a cover of Japanese rock band L'Arc-en-Ciel's song "Snow Drop" to their 2012 tribute album.
+In 2012, Boyz II Men contributed a cover of Japanese rock band L'Arc-en-Ciel's song "Snow Drop" on their tribute album.